jser/realtime.jser.info/_posts/2016-08-28-thejameskyle-itsy-bitsy-data-structures-all-the-things-you-didnt-know-you-wanted-to-know-about-data-structures.md

 ---
 title: >-
-  thejameskyle/itsy-bitsy-data-structures: All the things you didn't know you wanted to know about data structures
+  thejameskyle/itsy-bitsy-data-structures: All the things you didn&#039;t know you wanted to know about data structures
 author: azu
 layout: post
 itemUrl: 'https://github.com/thejameskyle/itsy-bitsy-data-structures'